maratai/craftery/sff.md

 # Military Science Fiction
 - John G. Hemry. *A Just Determination*, *Burden of Proof*.
 Paul Sinclair (series).
 Hemry (US Navy officer, retired) now writes as Jack Campbell (e.g. The Lost Fleet series, which I enjoyed a lot).
 A less common *space lawyer* take on military science fiction. **to-read**
+- Tanya Huff. *A Confederation of Valor*.
+Omnibus of *Valor's Choice* and the *Better Part of Valor*.
 - Timothy Zahn. *Heir to the Empire*. **to-read**

 # Science Fiction